 Do you have desire to do great things for tomorrow's decision makers of this beautiful planet?

 Ussi Abuu: (UA) WildHub Core Community member who is working towards achieving the Conservation Catalyst status.
-I'm CoalitionWild 2021 global mentor participants.
+I'm a CoalitionWild 2021 global mentor participant.
 I have also been part of the UN volunteer programme since 2016.

 Flavia Martinelli: (FM) Master in Animal Biology, with a deep interest in biodiversity conservation, restoration and climate change.
 Current Coordinator of Actions and Partnerships at Plant-for-the-Planet Brazil and voluntary collaborator of CoalitionWILD.
 In addition, coordinates youth actions within the Global Rewilding Alliance.